visusal/pilaster/docs/index.md

 **Pilaster** is a collection of citation metadata extracted from publications in visualization for the digital humanities.
 The collection is generated from a seed set of relevant publications from which we extracted cited works.

 The main purpose of this research was to provide a contextualized characterization of the field according to its different areas of application, which could serve as a starting point for future studies such as literature reviews or mapping studies, among others.
-The study was carried out by researchers at the Visualization and Visual Analytics Group of the University of Salamanca, Spain. ([VisUSAL](http://visusal.usal.es/)).
+The study was carried out by researchers from the Visualization and Visual Analytics Group of the University of Salamanca ([VisUSAL](http://visusal.usal.es/)), in Spain.

 The dataset is provided as a Google Sheets spreadsheet for ease of manipulation.
 In addition, we offer some example python code (in Google Colab) to help you get started using the data: